praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-extension.md

 ### Tracking Server

 Used for first-party cookie implementations to dictate where the first-party cookie is stored.
-If you use the Experience Cloud ID Service, Adobe advises against populating this field.
+If you use the [!DNL Experience Cloud ID Service], [!DNL Adobe] advises against populating this field.

-[!UICONTROL Tracking Server] can be set in Analytics custom code using the variable s.trackingServer.
+[!UICONTROL Tracking Server] can be set in [!DNL Adobe Analytics] custom code using the variable `s.trackingServer`.

 See [trackingServer](https://marketing.adobe.com/resources/help/en_US/sc/implement/trackingServer.html) in the Adobe Analytics Implementation guide.

 ### SSL Tracking Server

 Used for SSL first-party cookie implementations to dictate where the first-party cookie is stored.
-If you use the Experience Cloud ID Service, Adobe advises against populating this field.
+If you use the [!DNL Experience Cloud ID Service], [!DNL Adobe] advises against populating this field.
 If not defined, SSL data uses [!UICONTROL Tracking Server].

-SSL Tracking Server can be set in Analytics custom code using the variable s.trackingServerSecure.
+[!DNL SSL Tracking Server] can be set in [!DNL Adobe Analytics] custom code using the variable `s.trackingServerSecure`.

 See [trackingServerSecure](https://marketing.adobe.com/resources/help/en_US/sc/implement/trackingServerSecure.html).